 We will make recommendations for you but ultimately remember that it is your body and you need to make an informed decision based on your expectations and lifestyle preferences.

-While on your Supervised Diet with Primary Care Doctor
+Monthly Visits and Supervised Diet with Primary Care Doctor

 Start making positive lifestyle changes.
 Ask friends or relatives who have had bariatric surgery explain to you what their experience has been like.
 Use the internet.
 Although some information can be misleading in general it is a very good source of research.

-Tests and visits that are sometimes required
+Tests and visits that are typically required

-Second Visit with Dr. Belsley and Bariatric Quiz
+Pre-operative Visit with Dr. Belsley and Bariatric Quiz

 Your Day of Surgery

 If you normally take blood pressure medication in the morning then please take your usual dose with a sip of water.
 Do not take your usual diabetic medications.
 If you usually inject insulin then please only use half of your usual dose prior to coming in to the hospital.
 If you take blood thinners regularly than these need to be specifically discussed with Dr. Belsley and your primary care physician.